daleghent/phd2-wiki/Mount-Worm-Period-Info.md

 Please add your mount's worm period to the table below.
-If you are unable to edit this page, please post a message to the [PHD2 Forum](https://groups.google.com/forum/?fromgroups=#!forum/open-phd-guiding) and we will update it for you.
+If you have a github account you can edit this page.
+If not, please post a message to the [PHD2 Forum](https://groups.google.com/forum/?fromgroups=#!forum/open-phd-guiding) and we will update it for you.

 |Mount|Worm Period, seconds|
 |-----|--------------------|